-- Basic Organist Certification: emphasizes the fundamentals of service playing
+- Basic Organist Certificate: emphasizes the fundamentals of service playing

 - The joint NPM/AGO SPC Certification: specifically addresses the music demands in Roman Catholic parishes

-See complete information on the Organ Certifications page
+See complete information on the Organ Certificates and Certifications page

 The NPM Steering Committee for Pianists has developed this process for attaining a Basic Pianist Certificate for members of the National Association of Pastoral Musicians as a way to recognize a musician’s achievement of the fundamentals of service piano playing expected of musicians serving Roman Catholic parishes.
 A certificate presumes an understanding of a spirituality of ministry.